 Arzav joined Watsi on September 25th, 2016.
-Four years ago, Arzav became the 2507th member to automatically support a new Watsi patient every month.
-Since then, 3,442 more people have become monthly donors!
-Arzav's most recent donation traveled 3,400 miles to support Gladys, a farmer and mother-of-nine from Uganda, to fund her thyroidectomy.
+Four years ago, Arzav joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Arzav's most recent donation traveled 3,100 miles to support Kupha, a single mother from Kenya, to fund her maxillary excision surgery.

 Arzav has funded healthcare for 52 patients in 10 countries.